Hypurrnating/Comet-bot/docs/src/home.md

-Welcome to the Donut Docs!
+# Welcome to the Donut Docs

 This includes most of the information you need about the bot, including how to use it.